 Due to the Penn State scandal over Sandusky and the incidents of sexual abuse/molestation, insurance carriers are now more apt to tighten underwriting and require more information from schools regarding their preventive measures.

-According to Bill Waldorf, president of a brokerage that offers insurance for schools, “Insurers will require more data from colleges to find out what other programs they may offer.
-I think insurers will pay more attention to what takes place during summer months, all the camps that take place, what procedures are in place and how schools are monitoring the environment.”
+“Insurers will require more data from colleges to find out what other programs they may offer.
+I think insurers will pay more attention to what takes place during summer months, all the camps that take place, what procedures are in place and how schools are monitoring the environment,” said Bill Waldorf, president of a brokerage that offers insurance for schools.

-According to John Sadler of Sadler Sports Insurance, most General Liability underwriters in the sports and recreation niche will be looking for the following elements as a pre-condition for offering sexual abuse/molestation coverage:
+Most General Liability underwriters in the sports and recreation niche will be looking for the following elements as a precondition for offering sexual abuse/molestation coverage:

 Also, many college and university insurance carriers may no longer underwrite camp exposure and may require camps to take out their own General Liability including coverage for sexual abuse and molestation.
-Here is the link to Sadler’s Camp Insurance Program.
+Here is the link to the Sadler Camp Insurance Program.

-For more information on sexual abuse and molestation risk management, visit http://www.sadlersports.com/riskmanagement/
+We have more information on sexual abuse and molestation risk management in our library.